 PPA requests proposals for the vending locations listed below.
 The first column indicates the location's corresponding number on the Park map (Exhibit A).
 The second column indicates the vending location within the Park.
-The third column indicates the available starting date for the location.
+The third and fourth columns indicate any information specific to that location.